Dear RC17 members,

-With our December Newsletter 2018 we want to send our best wishes for the upcoming New Year’s Eve, and a healthy and a successful year 2019!
+With our December newsletter in 2019 we want to send you our best wishes for the upcoming holidays and New Year’s Eve, and a healthy and a successful year 2020!

 If you have any suggestions, announcements, publications, or call for papers for the next newsletter, please contact our newsletter editor Michael Grothe-Hammer (Michael.firstname.lastname@example.org).